Pablo Felgueres

 Using the street line segments and schedule pairs:

-To get first users I posted on Reddit twice, first to get beta testers, and then announcing the App Store launch:
+To get users I posted on Reddit, once to get beta testers, and then a second time announcing the App Store launch:

 Stats: